 – John Murillo, Author of Kontemporary Amerikan Poetry

 “In its raw ferocity and scintillating intelligence, Randall’s debut stands with those of the best of new voices”

 – Diego Báez, Booklist (Starred Review)

-Expected publication in March 2022 by Henry Holt and Co.
+Expected publication in Winter 2022 by Henry Holt and Co.

 Everything in twelve-year-old Pilar Violeta “Purp” Ramirez’s world is changing, and Pilar doesn’t care for it, not one bit.
 Her Logan Square neighborhood is gentrifying, her responsibilities at home seem to have doubled since her sister Lorena moved down to the University of Chicago, and to top it all off?
 Her best friend Celeste just moved to Milwaukee, right before they were going to make “Purp” catch on as a nickname at school.
 In fact, it seems like the only thing that isn’t changing is Abuela and Mami’s code of silence around her cousin Natasha—who disappeared in the Dominican Republic fifty years before Pilar was born—and their lives under the Trujillo regime.

 So, when Pilar, a budding filmmaker, gets word that there’s a new professor at U. Chicago who studies disappearances under the Trujillato, she’s off on the train immediately.
 Only when she arrives, the professor is nowhere to be found.
 While looking around the papers stacked in his office, Pilar finds a folder with her cousin’s name on it.
 When she opens it, all that’s inside is a single blank sheet of paper.
 Then, she literally falls into it.